bbrundev/gdx-liquidfun-extension/README.md

 # gdx-liquidfun-extension
+Added some missing functionality like:
+				- setVelocityThreshold

-Added some missing functions and bugfixes from box2d-libgdx to the liquidfun-box2d
+and bugfixes from box2d-libgdx to the liquidfun-box2d